BananaHolograma/HealthComponent/README.md

 # You can deactivating it manually with
 health_component.enable_invulnerability(false)
 ```
-# When health reachs zero
+# 😵When health reachs zero
 This component solely emits a `died` signal, offering you the flexibility to tailor the behavior to your game's needs.
 By establishing a connection to this signal, you can trigger animations, function calls, collect statistics, and perform other relevant actions to customize the experience according to your game's requirements

 ## Death manual check